Trans-Asia Shipping Lines: M/V Trans-Asia 2

+Formerly known as Lite Ferry I of Lite Shipping Corporation, the vessel was acquired by Trans-Asia Shipping Lines, Inc. in 1998 and subsequently renamed Trans-Asia 2.
+In 2026, the ship was officially retired after being deemed economically unviable for repair and restoration.
+It was later sold to a local scrap buyer and dismantled at Mandaue City, Cebu.

-M/V Trans-Asia 20 ( IMO number: 9858369)
+M/V Trans-Asia 20 (IMO number: 9858369)

 A 98 meter RORO/Passenger ferry built at Kegoya Dock in Japan, she was designed to carry 690 passengers and was assigned on Cebu to Cagayan de Oro route.
 In 2021, she left Trans-Asia fleet and was transferred to its sister company, Starlite Ferries and renamed as MV Starlite Phoenix.

 M/V Trans-Asia 5 (Former Flagship)

 M/V Trans-Asia 5, former Butuan Bay 1 of Carlos A. Gothong Lines Inc. (CAGLI).
 Trans-Asia acquired this ship in the early 2010 and completed reconfiguring the vessel in December 2010 and she serves Cebu to Masbate route as a cargo vessel.
 Her passenger decks were removed due to Permit Cancellation.